aditya109/journey-CKA/examples/dumps/CKA Exam Dumps with Solution.md

               restartPolicy: OnFailure
     ```

-15. Create a job that runs 20 times, 5 containers at a time, and prints "Hello parallel world"  .
+11. Create a job that runs 20 times, 5 containers at a time, and prints "Hello parallel world".

+    ```yaml
+    ```

 16. Get the list of pod by doing a CURL to the kube-apiserver.